 Classroom Meetings help your students continue the lessons learned through Box Out Bullying.

-When students are confident expressing themselves, they can provide invaluable insight and ideas about their classroom experience.
+Using classroom meetings, students can build confidence in expressing themselves and provide invaluable insight and ideas about their classroom experience.

 This framework of communication, collaboration, and positive problem solving go hand-in-hand with a STEM focused curriculum.